jackrabbit72380/Uniflow/README.md

 # Current Status
 Working Build: Core features are functional.

-Public Release: The project is now open to the public, with the hope of attracting developers to contribute and expand its capabilities.
+Public Release: The project is now open to the public, with the hope of attracting developers to contribute and expand its capabilities. to develop and compile Uniflow its best to use autoit-v3.3.8.1 with the irrlicht-1.8.5 plugin.

 # Features
 Working Components